Campus Police and Emergency Numbers

 Motorist Assistance

-Officers are equipped to help San Jacinto College community members with automobile jump starts and when keys have been locked in their vehicles.
+Officers are equipped to help San Jacinto College community members with vehicle jump starts and when keys have been locked in their vehicles.
 These services are performed as a courtesy and are provided as officers are available.
 There may be some delay during peak times and certain College activities or when officers are responding to higher priority calls.

 Parking